The Nitrate Limit in Your Tap Water Was Set in 1962 — And Science Has Moved On

 Who Is Most at Risk?

-- People on private wells in agricultural areas face the highest risk, as private wells are not subject to the same monitoring requirements as municipal supplies and can show significant nitrate variability based on seasonal agricultural activity.
+• Private well users in agricultural areas face the highest risk — not subject to the same monitoring requirements as municipal supplies and subject to significant seasonal nitrate variability.

-- Pregnant women face elevated risk from the thyroid and developmental effects associated with nitrate exposure during pregnancy.
+• Pregnant women face elevated risk from the thyroid and developmental effects associated with nitrate exposure.

-- Anyone in a high-nitrate region consuming unfiltered tap water over years and decades is accumulating an exposure load that the current legal limit was never designed to assess.
+• Anyone in a high-nitrate region consuming unfiltered tap water over years and decades is accumulating an exposure load the current legal limit was never designed to assess.

 How safe is your water — really?